 All of those operations are merely a string.
-They required be built according to the GraphQL query language specification.
+They are required to be built according to the GraphQL query language specification.
 GraphQL is developing all the time by chance.
-As a result there would be other operations in the future.
+As a result, there would be other operations in the future.

 GraphQL Pros and Cons

 Data Fetching as Declarative

 By its queries, GraphQL holds declarative data fetching.
 The client chooses data alongside its objects with fields across relationships in one query request.
 GraphQL chooses which fields are required for its UI.
 It nearly acts as UI-driven data fetching.